sellersj/flickr-photo-syncr/README.md

 * Sync a folder with a set (used for a picture frame)

 Future plans would include downloading / backuping up all metadata.

+## Check for new plugins and dependencies
+`versions:display-plugin-updates`
+`versions:display-dependency-updates`